zekenaulty/dominus/README.md

 ## Examples

-Below are examples demonstrating how to use `dom.js` to create Bootstrap components, from simple buttons to complex navigation tabs.
+Below are examples demonstrating how to use `dom.js` and `domEvaluator.js` to create Bootstrap components, from simple buttons to complex forms with reactive data binding.

 ### Example 1: Creating a Simple Button